Unity candle: Inclusion in church weddings

-Catholic church weddings
+Catholic weddings

-The Unity Candle Ceremony is not part of the Catholic Wedding Ceremony.
-Catholic Tradition, instead, sees the regular reception of the Holy Eucharist as the heart of Christian Unity.
+The Unity Candle Ceremony is not part of the Catholic wedding liturgy.
+Instead, sees the regular reception of the Holy Eucharist is emphasised as the heart of Christian Unity.
 The recently updated Catholic Rite of Marriage does not include any provisions for the Unity Candle Ceremony.
 For this reason, many parishes do not allow its inclusion in the ceremony.
-While the US Conference of Catholic Bishops has not explicitly prohibited the use of the unity candle in the marriage rite, neither has it encouraged the practice.
-The Conference has noted that the policies of most dioceses do not prohibit this custom but many suggest that it be done at the reception since the Rite of Marriage already has abundant symbols of unity.
-The analysis of the Bishops regarding unity candles concludes by indicating that if the unity candle is permitted, the couple should light their individual candles from the paschal candle, the individual candles should not be extinguished and the unity candle should not be placed on the altar.
+While the United States Conference of Catholic Bishops has not explicitly prohibited the use of the unity candle in the marriage rite, it does not encourage the practice.
+The Conference has noted that the policies of most dioceses do not prohibit this custom, but many suggest it be done at the reception since the Rite of Marriage already has abundant symbols of unity.
+The analysis of unity candles concludes by indicating that if such a ritual is permitted, the couple should light their individual candles from a paschal candle, the individual candles should not be extinguished, and the unity candle should not be placed on the altar.
 By following this direction, the lighted candles can then be seen as a way of emphasizing the couple's union in the sacramental and vocational nature of their marriage.